sunmiao0301/es9u9-msc-project/README.md

 ### Step 2: Deployment

-**As the project already includes build files, there's no need to compile.**
+**As the project already includes build files, there's no need to compile.
+However, please ensure you have completed all the configurations mentioned in "3.4.3.1 Setup " in my dissertation.**

 1. Start an Ethereum private chain, for example, using Ganache.